 My interest in writing practice has focused on whether technology can help.
 I have taken inspiration from the healthcare, diet and fitness apps that enable people to track habits, food, exercise or symptoms.

-This led me to develop a website and mobile app called Write-Track that took advantage of the latest technology and theories of behaviour change to see whether writers can improve their writing practice against self-defined goals.
+This led me to develop a website and mobile app called Write-Track (now Prolifiko) that took advantage of the latest technology and theories of behaviour change to see whether writers can improve their writing practice against self-defined goals.
 The website has three core functions:

 - The writer ‘tracks’ their writing progress in an online writing diary.